interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ### Connectors

-Connectors implement the interledger protocol to forward payments between ledgers.
+Connectors implement the interledger protocol to forward payments between ledgers and relay errors back along the path.

 Connectors also implement the [Connector to Connector Protocol (CCP)](../0010-connector-to-connector-protocol/) to coordinate routing and other interledger control information.

+### Errors

+Errors may be generated at any point as an Interledger payment is being prepared or by the receiver.
+Connectors that are notified of an outgoing transfer being rejected MUST reject the corresponding incoming transfer with the same error.

+Connectors SHOULD include their ILP address in the [`forwardedBy`](#forwardedby) field in the error.
+Connectors SHOULD NOT modify errors in any other way.

+See below for the [ILP Error Format](#ilp-error-format) and [ILP Error Codes](#ilp-error-codes).

 ## Specification